tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - When a card is added to list "Work", add the blue "Work" label to the card
 - Every day at 3:00 am, move all the cards in list "Today" to list "Today", sort the cards in list "This Week" by due date ascending, and copy each card in list "Templates" with a name starting with "Prepare Mind, Body and Spirit for Today" to the top of list "Today"

-Not all of these policies are currently running on my board.
-I've played around with lots of different policies to see what works best, but I wanted to provide you with some concrete examples of things that I've used so that you can experiment for yourself.
+Not all of these actions are currently running on my board.
+I've played around with lots of different actions to see what works best, but I wanted to provide you with some concrete examples of things that I've used so that you can experiment for yourself.

 #### Side Note - My Own Version of Butler

 Not to be salty, but I actually built a less extensible, harder-to-use and less popular version of Butler a little while ago without even knowing that Butler existed... so we'll just say they stole my idea.
 Mine was called [TaskBoardAssistant](https://github.com/tbarlow12/task-board-assistant) (catchy name, right?).
 Basically it was a concise way to define policies that would ideally be run on a timer trigger, usually from a serverless environment (Azure Functions in my case).
 Users would create a `.yml` file that contained the filters and actions for different Trello entities.
 I built a NuGet package that was able to read the `.yml` file and use the [Manatee.Trello SDK](https://github.com/gregsdennis/Manatee.Trello) to perform basic actions like moving, creating, archiving and copying cards, sorting lists, generating reports, etc.

 Originally, [TaskBoardAssistant](https://github.com/tbarlow12/task-board-assistant) was meant to be bigger than just Trello.
 In my work at Microsoft, we use a lot of different incarnations of "task boards" such as GitHub projects and Azure DevOps (the artist formerly known as Visual Studio Online).
 I wanted one policy to rule them all...
 Something that would copy stories/tasks/issues assigned to me in either GitHub or AzDO and then bring them to my Trello board where I was most comfortable interacting with them.
 The project is still there, and maybe someday I'll contribute more to it.
-But since I discovered Butler and IFTTT (foreshadowing), it seems like the most likely path of adoption is within those ecosystems, and I'll probably refocus my efforts there.
+But since I discovered Butler and IFTTT, it seems like those are the most likely path of adoption is within the ecosystem, and I'll probably refocus my efforts there.

 ## Focus Tools